-Patrick Patterson on ooden Watch List
+Patrick Patterson on Wooden Watch List

-LEXINGTON - For the second straight season, Patrick Patterson has been named to the Top 50 watch list for the John R. Wooden Award All-American Team and Player of the Year trophy.
+-LEXINGTON - For the second straight season, Patrick Patterson has been named to the Top 50 watch list for the John R. Wooden Award All-American Team and Player of the Year trophy.

-The list is composed of 50 student athletes who, based on last year's individual performance and team records, are the early frontrunners for college basketball's most prestiguous honor.
+The list is composed of 50 student athletes who, based on last year's individual performance and team records, are the early frontrunners for college basketball's most prestigious honor.

-gious honor.
 Patterson is UK's leading

 returning scorer and rebounder from last season, averaging 17.9 points and 9.3 rebounds in his sophomore campaign.
-He finished the season shooting 60.3 percent from the field.
-11th best in the nation.
+He finished the season shooting 60.3 percent from the field, 11th best in the nation.

-The 6-9 forward led UK with 15 double-doubles last season, earning first team All-SEC honors (SEC Coaches), aswell as NABC Second Team All-District honors.
-He was the top five in scoring and rebounding, white becoming the 10 th fastest player to reach
+The 6-9 forward led UK with 15 double-doubles last season, earning first team All-SEC honors (SEC Coaches), as well as NABC Second Team All-District honors.
+He was the only SEC player to rank in the top five in scoring and rebounding, while becoming the 10 th fastest player to reach